pawelos231/Minimalistic_Backend_Framework/README.md

 # API for Arkanoid Game with custom framework

-Backend for my Arkanoid game written in pure node.js that i built framework upon, the main idead for creating this small framework was to avoid overhead that frameworks like [epxress](https://expressjs.com/en/api.html) provides, it was also a very nice learning experience, framework supports all the main features like: simple request handling, middleware, dynamic routes.
+Backend for my Arkanoid game written in pure node.js that i built framework upon, the main idea for creating this small framework was to avoid overhead that frameworks like [epxress](https://expressjs.com/en/api.html) provides, it was also a very nice learning experience, framework supports all the main features like: request handling, middleware, dynamic routes.

 ## Reference